Efficient Algorithms for One-Dimensional k-Center Problems: Introduction

-In this paper, we solve the \problem\ problem in $O(n\log n)$ time, which is faster than the $O(kn\log n)$ time result \cite{ref:JegerAl85} when they are applied to \problem.
-Our result is also better than the solution in \cite{ref:BhattacharyaOp07} for large $k$ since the running time in \cite{ref:BhattacharyaOp07} is exponential in $k$.
-In fact, we can show that the problem has an $\Omega(n\log n)$ time lower bound, and therefore, our $O(n\log n)$ time algorithm is optimal.
-Further, if all points in $P$ are given sorted on $L$ and their weights are also sorted, we solve \problem\ in $O(n+k^2\log^2\frac{n}{k}\log n\log\log n)$ time, which is in favor of small $k$.
+As indicated by Tamir \cite{ref:TamirPe14}, the problem \problem\ can be solved in $O(n\log n)$ time by combining the techniques given by Megiddo and Tamir \cite{ref:MegiddoNe83} and Cole's parametric search \cite{ref:ColeSl87}.
+Although the approach in \cite{ref:MegiddoNe83} is elegant and simple, Cole's parametric search \cite{ref:ColeSl87} is quite complicated and involves large constants, and thus is mainly of theoretical interest.
+In this paper, we present another $O(n\log n)$ time algorithm for \problem, which is much easier and avoids Cole's parametric search \cite{ref:ColeSl87}.
+Further, if all points in $P$ are given sorted on $L$ and their weights are also sorted, our algorithm can solve \problem\ in $O(n+k^2\log^2\frac{n}{k}\log n\log\log n)$ time, which is in favor of small $k$.
 For example, if $k=O(n^{1/2-\epsilon})$ for any $\epsilon>0$ (which is true in many applications), our algorithm runs in $O(n)$ time.
+It should be noted that if the points in $P$ are given sorted on $L$, then the unweighted \problem\ is solvable in $O(k^2\log^2 n)$ time \cite{ref:TamirPe14}.
 In addition, our techniques also yield an efficient data structure for processing queries for finding a lowest point in the common intersection of a certain subset of half-planes, which we call the {\em 2-D sublist LP queries}.
 Since the 2-D sublist LP query is a basic geometric problem, our data structure may be interesting in its own right.